emsesp/docs/docs/EMS-Circuit.md

 ### A Breadboard prototype

 Below is a prototype board you can build yourself on a breadboard for testing.
-The layout was done using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator) and sources file is [here](_media/schematics/ems_full.diy).
+The layout was done using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator).

 ![Breadboard Circuit](_media/schematics/breadboard.png)